 Injured Motorcycle Passengers

 Obviously, just like a motorcycle driver, a motorcycle passenger can be hurt or killed in a motorcycle accident, and a passenger on a motorcycle may have claims against several different types of people or entities.
 First, the passenger may have a claim against the motorcycle operator if he or she negligently caused the crash.
 For example, if the driver of the motorcycle ran a red light and caused an accident, the passenger on the motorcycle will have a claim against the driver of the motorcycle.
 Of course, the motorcycle driver and the passenger almost certainly know each other and this can be awkward.
 But, this is exactly why all of us, including the motorcycle driver, buy insurance: so we can adequately compensate someone we negligently injure.

-The second claim the passenger may have is if another vehicle was involved and the driver of that vehicle negligently caused or contributed to cause the crash.
+The passenger may have a second claim if another vehicle was involved and the driver of that vehicle negligently caused or contributed to cause the crash.
 Under that scenario, the passenger may also have a claim against the driver of that vehicle.
 Third, if the driver of the other vehicle did not own the vehicle involved, the passenger may have a claim against the owner of that vehicle based on a negligent entrustment theory.

 Fourth, it is possible that there may have been other causes of the crash.
 For example, a property owner may have contributed to cause the wreck by allowing loose gravel to enter the roadway or by failing to properly trim trees.
 A product liability claim may be possible if the motorcycle was defective in some way.
 A repair shop may have negligently repaired the motorcycle and that caused the accident.
 A dram shop claim may be appropriate against a bar if a drunk driver caused the crash.